Kotlin/kotlinx.serialization/docs/json.md

 <!--- TEST -->

-### Class discriminator
+### Class discriminator for polymorphism

 A key name that specifies a type when you have a polymorphic data can be specified in the [classDiscriminator][JsonBuilder.classDiscriminator] property:

 ```kotlin